 - 1/4 cup cilantro chopped, plus more for garnish

 - Red wine vinegar

-- Cumin, oregano, salt and pepper
+- Salt and pepper to taste

 Heat the oil in the bottom of a saucepan over medium heat.
 Add the garlic, and let it cook for a minute or two to flavor the oil.
 Add the red pepper, the jalapeno, the beans and the liquid from the cans, the cilantro, and a splash of red wine vinegar.
 Add the cumin, oregano, salt and pepper, stir, taste for seasonings and adjust to suit your taste.
-Bring to a boil, and cook for 5 minutes.
-Serve and enjoy.
+Bring to a boil and cook for 5 minutes.
+Serve and enjoy!

 I stuck an immersion blender in the soup for about 30 seconds to puree it a bit to thicken it, but you certainly don’t need to.
-You can serve it with a dollop of sour cream, some cilantro, and croutons for embellishments.
+You can serve it with a dollop of sour cream, some cilantro, lime juice and croutons for embellishments.